Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 In this article, we have explained what SVM is, how to enable/disable it, and we have also answered some frequently asked questions.
 You want to know something else about SVM?
 We have probably covered it here, but still, if you have more questions, please leave a comment at the end of this article.

-SVM stands for Secure Virtual Machine; it is a virtualization technology that allows you to run emulators like Bluestacks and softwares like Hyper-V and VMware, which divide computer resources like CPU, RAM, Storage drive, etc. and creates a virtual environment called virtual machines (VMs).
+SVM stands for Secure Virtual Machine; it is a virtualization technology that allows you to run emulators like Bluestacks and softwares like Hyper-V and VMware, which divide computer resources like CPU, RAM, Storage drive, etc. and create a virtual environment called virtual machines (VMs).

 In simple words, SVM lets the computer simultaneously run multiple programs and lets them share the hardware resources as if the programs are on separate machines.